 The Thursday Night ride, as the flagship of the NOLA Social Ride, is run as democratically as possible, with a planning group that meets every few months to determine fun costume themes and determine how to improve the experience each week for all participants.
 Ride leaders are rotated as much as possible, to make sure that no fun hiding spots are left uncovered, and to give each ride a character of its own.
 Much like the NSR itself, the Thursday ride is not an exclusive social club, but an amalgam of all different types of bikers, from beginners to road warriors, young and old, and people from diverse backgrounds all coming together to have a fun bike party!
 All types and kinds of custom bikes, music trailers and whatever other contraptions/awesomeness people would like to bring along are always welcome, and the ride doesn’t go too fast, so anyone can keep up!
 All of these traits together are what truly makes this weekly ride so special!

-The Wednesday Rabid Ride is the NOLA Social Ride’s second-longest running weekly event.
+The Wednesday Fitness Ride (formerly Rabid Ride) is the NOLA Social Ride’s second-longest running weekly event.
 Founded by Tyler Heath, this ride is focused on fitness and speed training (getting Rabid).
 This ride is based on a few select loops around City Park and Lakeshore Drive, where traffic is slight or nonexistent and the pedals can be mashed to the fullest.
-Today Paul Rossnagel has continued the tradition, and a loyal following of riders heads out to the New Orleans Museum of Art each week to work on building up their stamina and getting fit!
+Paul Rossnagel continued the tradition, and worked to make the Rabid Ride accessible to riders at all levels.
+Today Eric Edmundson is at the helm, leading riders as they head out to the New Orleans Museum of Art each week to work on building up their stamina and getting fit!